geeksforsocialchange/gfsc-v3/content/blog/2019/brief-introduction-placecal/index.md

 This is really important as it’s currently very difficult for people to find out about the small local, neighbourhood-level events that can be hard to discover: the coffee mornings, sewing groups, computer classes and gardening groups that might be just around the corner but can only be discovered by word of mouth.
 This especially affects older people, who are much more likely to be socially isolated and digitally excluded.

+{{%image-with-caption "0.png" "A screenshot of PlaceCal at the time of publication"%}}
+ A screenshot of PlaceCal at the time of publication
+{{%/image-with-caption%}}

 By helping everyone in a neighbourhood find out what’s happening, PlaceCal enables service providers, community groups and residents to work together enabling people to live more physically and socially active lives.